freddiehaddad/oxidized/design/refactor-r1.md

 ## 9. Notes

 Breadth-first preserved: each step is a behavior-neutral refactor.
-R1 completes before resuming Phase 1 Task 7 feature work so that upcoming status line enhancements land on a cleaner substrate.
+All ten steps are now complete; R1 exits and Phase 1 Task 7 feature work can resume on the hardened substrate.